Staff & Leadership

 Cathy Vargas, LMSW

-Program Coordinator, Community Services Program
+Program Director, Community Services Program

 Cathy Vargas is a Sunset Park native who is passionate about improving the well-being of the community using a trauma-informed approach.
 She holds a BA in Psychology and MA in Applied Psychology from St. Francis College and an MSW from Fordham University.
 She was honored with the Florence Denmark Award for Research Excellence for her research on the disparity of mental health services in the Latino community.
 Before joining CFL, she worked in Addiction Counseling.
 She transitioned from working with children and families at CFL's Family Counseling Program to her current role.
 Outside of work, Cathy enjoys spending time with her husband and daughters watching movies and exploring the city.